Mobile Forms Data Collection Linked To The Business Workflow

 Data entered into the mobile forms are auto validated, preventing errors and missing information.
 As an employee fills out a mobile form, the entered data are auto saved on his device.
 Data are sent to

 a storage location when the form is completed - preventing costly data loss and necessity to re-do data collection.

 With mobile forms, all authorized employees have real time visibility into the business operations, projects status and progress, and all collected documentation.
 They can review and analyze

 submitted data in real time, making more informed business decisions.

 Mobile Forms Are Always Current

 You do not need to reprint multiple paper forms each time you adjust a process or standard operating procedure.
-You can do an adjustment to the corresponding mobile forms online in minutes.
+You can do an adjustment to the corresponding mobile form online in minutes.

-Once an update is done, your employees will have current instructions/forms on their mobile devices to fill out.
+Once an update is done, your employees will have current instructions/form on their mobile devices to fill out.

 Finally, as an extra benefit, you save trees by using less paper.